Proposed amendments to Rules and Regulations

 amendment.
 A debate was initiated about two years ago, in the Presidential

-address of the then President, Prof. Ananthakrishna, about the need to look
+address of the then President, Prof. Ananthakrishna, about the need

 into the category-wise representation in the EC.
-After about two years of
+After about two years

-debate, the previous GBM authorized the newly elected EC to formulate a
+debate, the previous GBM authorized the newly elected EC to formulate

 suitable amendment for consideration at the present GBM.